luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 space amp
 - take your number of written keys and estimate their avg size vs the actual space taken read/write amp
-- maybe using syscall counter like strace / syscount ? eg: how many times IO ops performed vs actual amt of function performed i.e. num of get() / write() )
+- maybe using syscall counter like strace / syscount ? eg: how many times IO ops performed vs actual amount of function performed i.e. num of get() / write() )

-- Is it correct that a key will take some storage space even if a user requests to delete it?
+> Is it correct that a key will take some storage space even if a user requests to delete it?

+correct. at least until next compaction

-- Given that compaction takes a lot of write bandwidth and read bandwidth and may interfere with foreground operations, it is a good idea to postpone compaction when there are large write flow.
+> Given that compaction takes a lot of write bandwidth and read bandwidth and may interfere with foreground operations, it is a good idea to postpone compaction when there are large write flow.
 It is even beneficial to stop/pause existing compaction tasks in this situation.
 What do you think of this idea?
 (Read the [SILK: Preventing Latency Spikes in Log-Structured Merge Key-Value Stores](https://www.usenix.org/conference/atc19/presentation/balmau) paper!)

+Maybe.
+Though, it sounds like it will complicate the code significantly

-- Is it a good idea to use/fill the block cache for compactions?
+> Is it a good idea to use/fill the block cache for compactions?
 Or is it better to fully bypass the block cache when compaction?

+Compaction may happen not as often as block cache flush.
+Using block cache to read during compaction means it will pin the blockcache while compaction happens, which we may don't want if we have limited mem size.
+Also compaction happens on background thread, means it needs to be implement `Send`  , which I don't know but sounds like it's going to complicate the code a lot Also, compaction is not time-sensitive operation.
+Maybe not worth it.

-- Does it make sense to have a `struct ConcatIterator<I: StorageIterator>` in the system?
+> Does it make sense to have a `struct ConcatIterator<I: StorageIterator>` in the system?

+I don't get it.
+Maybe not.
+The lowest abstraction is SST, which at this point, the only structure that have non-overlapping key ranges.
+Maybe if we introduce another abstraction?
+Like (random idea) remote vs local SSTs which may contains diff mechanism of retrieval/iteration

-- Some researchers/engineers propose to offload compaction to a remote server or a serverless lambda function.
+> Some researchers/engineers propose to offload compaction to a remote server or a serverless lambda function.
 What are the benefits, and what might be the potential challenges and performance impacts of doing remote compaction?
 (Think of the point when a compaction completes and what happens to the block cache on the next read request…)

+ network roundtrip.
+Maybe related to prev point.
+ State coordination with remote storage is complicated.
+Also need to implement new iterator abstractions such as `ObjectStoredSstIterator`
+ (will revisit this low-effort answer later)